 1.1 Overview

-There are many provided morphs that are subclasses of the class Morph and it’s easy to create custom morphs.
+There are many provided morphs that are subclasses of Morph, and it’s easy to create custom morphs.

 The primary way of organizing morphs is to create instances of LayoutMorph and add submorphs to them.
-Instances of LayoutMorph can be nested to achieve pretty much any layout.
-It is used massively, in a Cuis-Smalltalk image with several browsers open, there are tenth of layout.
+Instances of LayoutMorph can be nested to achieve almost any layout.
+It is used massively; in a Cuis-Smalltalk image with several browsers open, there are tens of layouts.

-Execute the code bellow with Ctrl-p to get the result printed in your image
+Execute the code below with Ctrl-p to get the result printed in your image:

 LayoutMorph allInstances size